-In conjunction with any change to the Financial Reporting Act 2013 to enable the XRB to set standards relating to climate-related standards, the regulations referred to in s 5ZX (1) of the Climate Change Response Act 2002 could potentially be used as a means to direct selected directors (and boards) of for-profit entities and public benefit entities to report, in their annual report, climate-related financial information.
+In conjunction with any change to the Financial Reporting Act 2013 to enable the XRB to set standards that cover climate-related information, the regulations referred to in s 5ZX (1) of the Climate Change Response Act 2002 could potentially be used as a means to direct selected directors (and boards) of for-profit entities and public benefit entities to report, in their annual report, climate-related financial information.

-If it were to be decided that banks, insurers, listed issuers, asset managers and asset owners would be the only organisations that prepare climate-related disclosures, the Institute questions whether it is feasible to amend the Financial Markets Conduct Act 2013 to require climate-related financial disclosures to be included in the annual report.
+If it were to be decided that banks, insurers, listed issuers, asset managers and asset owners would be the only organisations that prepare climate-related disclosures, the Institute considers that it may be feasible to amend the Financial Markets Conduct Act 2013 to require climate-related financial disclosures of those entities to be included in the annual report.
 The Institute believes material climate-related information must be made public to support the transition to a low-carbon economy.

-7.4 Creating a committee/board to develop and issue climaterelated financial reporting standards
+7.4 Creating a committee/board to develop and issue climate-related financial reporting standards